microsoft/BotFramework-WebChat/HOOKS.md

 This function will return one of the following dictation states:

--  `IDLE`: Recognition engine is idle, not recognizing
+-  `IDLE`: Recognition engine is idle; not recognizing
 -  `WILL_START`: Will start recognition after synthesis completed
--  `STARTING`: Recognition engine is starting, not accepting any inputs
+-  `STARTING`: Recognition engine is starting; not accepting any inputs
 -  `DICTATING`: Recognition engine is accepting input
--  `STOPPING`: Recognition engine is stopping, not accepting any inputs
+-  `STOPPING`: Recognition engine is stopping; not accepting any inputs

 > Please refer to `Constants.DictateState` in `botframework-webchat-core` for up-to-date details.